 The 2022 March Mammal Madness WILD North America MARMOT is from Great Basin National Park in Nevada.
 The area includes desert, sagebrush scrub, and forest ecosystems.
 Within this system, marmots are herbivores, eating plants, and staying vigilant for predators.
-Working in a group, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the badger in the park ecosystem.

-- 1) Select your park (Great Basin National Park), category (Mammals), click circle for full list.
-The list will have dozens of species, many with familiar names - 2) Find species and fill in species common names that match the criteria to complete the tables below.
-Make sure the species is currently confirmed to be in the park from the "Occurence" column - 3) Note if the species is Abundant (A), Common (C), Uncommon (U), or Rare (R) next to their common name. - 4) Cross out the remaining box(es) if there are fewer than 3 species that meet the criteria in each table column
+Working alone, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the badger in the park ecosystem.
+First select your park (Great Basin National Park), category (Mammals), click circle for full list.
+The list will have dozens of species, many with familiar names.
+Find species and fill in species common names that match the criteria to complete the tables below.
+Make sure the species is currently in the park from the "Occurence" column.